athenajc/XideSDCC/README.md

-SDCC IDE
+XideSDCC
 ========

-XIDE of SDCC - Xanadu Integrated Development Environment of Small Device C Compiler
+XIDE of SDCC - An IDE for SDCC
+Xanadu Integrated Development Environment of Small Device C Compiler

 * Integrate Editor, Compiler and Simulators